roundup 18 min read

 Integem is one of the more distinctive programs on this list.
 The curriculum centers on augmented reality (AR) coding — kids build projects that overlay digital content on the real world using custom software — alongside AI summer programs, robotics, drones, 3D design, and digital animation.
 The program holds NVIDIA AI partnership and ACS WASC accreditation, which gives it institutional credibility that many smaller STEM camps lack.

-The age range (6–18) is genuinely broad.
+The age range (6–18) is broad.
 The program differentiates by track and level rather than age, so older teens can build meaningfully advanced projects in the same environment as younger beginners without everyone being slowed to the same pace.

-Why it stands out: The AR and drone components are genuinely uncommon in the Bay Area camp market.
+Why it stands out: The AR and drone components are uncommon in the Bay Area camp market.
 If your kid is already past basic coding and looking for the next frontier in AI summer programs, Integem's curriculum is more forward-looking than most.

 Register at: camp.integem.com